MobilityData/gtfs.org/docs/documentation/schedule/GTFS schedule best Practices.md

 Working Group members voted on each Best Practice.
 Most Best Practices were approved by a unanimous vote.
 In a minority of cases, Best Practices were approved a large majority of organizations.

-Some GTFS Best Practices have been merged into the spec and have been removed from this document.

 ### Why not just change the GTFS reference?

 Good question!
-The process of examining the Specification, data usage and needs did indeed trigger some changes to the Specification.
-Since then, certain Best Practices have been merged into the spec based on their level of adoption and community consensus.
+The process of examining the Specification, data usage and needs did indeed trigger some changes to the Specification (see [closed pull requests in GitHub](https://github.com/google/transit/pulls?q=is%3Apr+is%3Aclosed)).
-Eventually, the GTFS Best Practices will become part of the core GTFS Reference.
-Eventually, the GTFS Best Practices will become part of the core GTFS Reference.
-To contribute to this effort, please go to the [GTFS Reference GitHub repository](https://github.com/google/transit/), or contact [specifications@mobilitydata.org](mailto:specifications@mobilitydata.org).
+Specification reference amendments are subject to a higher bar of scrutiny and comment than the Best Practices.
+Certain Best Practices are being merged into the spec based on their level of adoption and community consensus.
+Eventually, all GTFS Best Practices could become part of the core GTFS Reference.

 ### How to check for conformance with these Best Practices?

-The Canonical GTFS Schedule Validator checks for compliance against the GTFS Best Practices that can be automatically verified.
-Each [warning](https://gtfs-validator.mobilitydata.org/rules.html#WARNING-table) corresponds to recommendations that are either explicitly suggested by the GTFS Schedule Reference, using the term “recommend” or “should,” or mentioned in this document.
+The Canonical GTFS Schedule Validator checks for compliance against these Best Practices.
 You can find more about this validation tool on the [validate page](https://gtfs.org/schedule/validate/).

 ### I represent a transit agency.
 What steps can I take so that our software service providers and vendors follow these Best Practices?

 Refer your vendor or software service provider to these Best Practices.
 We recommend referencing the GTFS Best Practices URL, as well as core Spec Reference in procurement for GTFS-producing software.

-### What should I do if I notice a GTFS data feed does not conform to the GTFS Best Practices?
+### What should I do if I notice a GTFS data feed does not conform to these Best Practices?

-Identify the contact for the feed, using the `feed_contact_email` or `feed_contact_url` fields in [feed_info.txt](https://gtfs.org/schedule/reference/#feed_infotxt) if they are provided, or looking up contact information on the transit agency or feed producer website.
-When communicating the issue to the feed producer, link to the specific GTFS Best Practice that isn't being followed using this document (See ["Linking to this Document"](#linking-to-this-document)) or [the appropriate warning](https://gtfs-validator.mobilitydata.org/rules.html#WARNING-table) in the Canonical GTFS Schedule Validator if available.
+Identify the contact for the feed, using the [proposed feed\_contact\_email or feed\_contact\_url](https://github.com/google/transit/pull/31/files) fields in *feed_info.txt* if they exist, or looking up contact information on the transit agency or feed producer website.
+When communicating the issue to the feed producer, link to the specific GTFS Best Practice under discussion.
+(See ["Linking to this Document"](#linking-to-this-document)).

-### How can I get involved?
+### How do I get involved?

 Email [specifications@mobilitydata.org](mailto:specifications@mobilitydata.org).